Hi, I'm Akinyi.

 Me in short:

 By upbringing, I’m a globalist.
 By training, I’m a political scientist.
 I build bridges as a writer, policy analyst, and media strategist passionate about the development of emerging markets.
-I care deeply about innovation and opportunity in Africa, and making the case for more sustainable trade and investment across the continent.
-To achieve that end, I drive policy discussions and shape conversations around the businesses transforming Africa's future.
+I care deeply about innovation and opportunity in Africa, and making the case for more sustainable global trade and investment.
+To achieve that end, I propel policy discussions, drive investment, and shape conversations around businesses transforming regions driving the future of global growth.

-I am an MSc candidate at the London School of Economics, where I study how dynamics of globalization shape the behavior of individuals, communities and corporations in emerging markets.
-I hold a BA with distinction in Political Science (Concentration: International Development) and African Studies from Yale University.
+I study how dynamics of globalization shape the behavior of individuals, communities and corporations in emerging markets.
+I hold an MSc in Global Politics from the London School of Economics, and a BA with distinction in Political Science (Concentration: International Development) and African Studies from Yale University.
 Following my time at Yale, I was a Princeton in Africa Fellow.

 I write and speak regularly about business, culture, and politics in Africa as well as on diversity and women's issues.
 In the past, I've written and blogged for think tanks like the Center for American Progress, CIAM-Public Health Research and Development Centre, and WellDone, as well as media outlets such as NPR, Quartz, Slate, Forbes Middle East, Real Clear Politics, Roads and Kingdoms, Harvard Africa Policy Journal, Fields Magazine, Bella Naija, and more.
 I'm also a contributor at OkayAfrica, the largest digital platform for contemporary African culture and politics, and was a founding team member and Executive Editor at Ayiba Magazine, where I highlighted the creativity of Africa and its diaspora through innovation, technology and design.